ayangweb/tauri-plugin-fs-pro/README.md

 ## Thanks

 - Use [file_icon_provider](https://github.com/IohannRabeson/file_icon_provider) and [image](https://github.com/image-rs/image) to get the system icon for a path.

-- Use [open](https://github.com/Byron/open-rs) to open the path in default application.

-- Use [showfile](https://github.com/jf2048/showfile) to open the path in file explorer.

 - Use [flate2](https://github.com/rust-lang/flate2-rs) and [tar](https://github.com/alexcrichton/tar-rs) to compress and decompress tar.gz.